Change Point Detection of Events in Molecular Simulations using dupin: Results

 \pkg{dupin}'s detection scheme is based on CPD~\cite{aminikhanghahi.cook2017,truong.etal2018}.
 CPD seeks to assign a set of points, $K$, where a signal, $S : \{s_0, s_1, \ldots, s_N\}$, undergoes a change.
 We denote a single point in a signal (e.g.\ $s_i$) as a frame.
 We define two operators - indexing and slicing - that act on the signal.
 The indexing operator returns a single value such that $S[i] = s_i$.
 The slicing operator produces a sub-signal using a semi-closed interval $S[i,j): \{s_i, s_{i+1}, \ldots, s_{j-1}\}$.
 Using the slicing operation, we can see that the set of points $K$ encompass $|K| + 1$ sub-signals between $[k_{i}, k_{i+1})$, where $k_0 = 0$ and $k_{|K|}$ is the last frame in the signal.
 The first and last change points, $k_0$ and $k_{|K|}$ are trivial, so the number of change points is often written as $|K| - 2$ instead of $|K|$.
 We adopt this convention from this point on in the paper.

 As an example of CPD, imagine a 100-frame trajectory of a protein with two conformers, A and B, and a signal $S$ comprising data representing the conformation of the protein in each frame.
 If the protein changes conformation at frames 40 and 60, then the signal $S$ can be sliced into three sub-signals (Figure~\ref{fig:subsignals}): $S[0,40), S[40,60),$ and $S[60,100)$.
 In this case, there are two change points $K = \{40, 60\}$.
+This is because the random fluctuations (the fluctuations of a (metastable) equilibrium system around the mean) should be ignored.

 We employ a class of CPD algorithms that use the paradigm of optimization and loss/cost functions to select change points from $S$~\cite{truong.etal2018}.
 A loss or cost function penalizes some notion of error, which is then optimized to minimize the \textit{cost}.
 We find a set of change points $K$ of size $n$, such that choice of each single change point $k \in K$ minimizes the cost function $C$,